What we do

 Our team are here to help people make the best use of their medicines.

-On admission pharmacists and pharmacy technicians will reconcile patients’ medicines to ensure all medicines that a patient was taking prior to admission are prescribed on the inpatient chart, unless it has been decided to stop or change the prescription.
+On admission our pharmacy team will check your medicines to ensure everything you were taking before your admission are prescribed on the inpatient chart, unless it has been decided to stop or change the prescription.

-Pharmacy ward staff will talk to patients at the bedside to discuss their medication history and if they are experiencing any difficulties with their medication such as side effects.
-Medicines that patients bring into hospital with them are used during their inpatient stay.
+Pharmacy staff will discuss your medication history and if you are experiencing any difficulties with your medication such as side effects.
+Medicines that you bring into hospital with you are used during your stay.

 This enables a more accurate drug history to be taken, ensures continuity of supply, allowing many patients to self-medicate with medicines they are familiar with and facilitates a faster discharge process.

-New treatment is supplied labelled for use while in hospital and when they go home.
-Pharmacy ward staff will also provide counselling to patients started on any new medication to help patients make the best use of their medication.
+New treatment is supplied labelled for use while in hospital and when you go home.
+Pharmacy ward staff will also provide counselling to patients started on any new medication to help you make the best use of your medication.

-This speeds up the discharge process resulting in a better patient’s experience.
-With all the patient’s regular medicines stored in their bedside medicines locker there is no need to dispense new medicines to take home, unless treatment is changed just before discharge.
+This speeds up the discharge process resulting in a better patient experience.
+With all your regular medicines stored in your bedside locker there is no need to dispense new medicines to take home, unless treatment is changed just before discharge.

 Pharmacists support clinicians by reviewing prescribing to maximise the benefits and reduce the risk of harm from medicines use.
 Our specialist pharmacists provide expert advice on the prescribing and preparation of chemotherapy, parenteral nutrition and paediatric intravenous additives.
 These products are supplied ready to use by clinical staff having been prepared in our aseptic units or purchased as a special product.